sergev/dependency-inversion-demo/README.md

 class service_interface {
 public:
     //
-    // Calls from the client to the service.
+    // Call from the client to the service.
     //
     virtual void call_service() = 0;

     //
     // Destructor.
     //
-    virtual ~service_interface() = 0;
+    virtual ~service_interface() {};
-};
 ```

-A client needs one more method (actually a global function) to be able
+A client needs one more method (actually a static method) to be able
 to allocate the service instance.
 A parameter for this method is
 a reference to the client object.

 ```
-class client_interface;
+    //
+    // Factory to create a service: static method.
+    //
-std::unique_ptr<service_interface> make_service(client_interface &client);
+    static std::unique_ptr<service_interface> make_service(client_interface &client);
+};
 ```

 Now we define an abstract class for the client.
-The server uses this interface to call the client back when needed.
+The service uses this interface to call the client back when needed.

-Besides virtual client methods, this class has one additional member:
-a pointer to the service object.
-When constructed, this pointer is
-initialized by make_service() function from above.

-When the client object is deleted, the server object is
+When the client object is deleted, the service object is
 autometically deallocated.

 ```
 class client_interface {
 public:
     //
-    // Calls from the service to the client.
+    // Call from the service to the client.
     //
     virtual void call_client() = 0;

     //
     // Destructor.
     //
-    virtual ~client_interface() = 0;
+    virtual ~client_interface() {};

     //
-    // Reference from the client to the service.
+    // Factory to create a client: static method.
     //
-    std::unique_ptr<service_interface> service = make_service(*this);
+    static std::unique_ptr<client_interface> make_client();
 };
 ```

 That's all about virtual classes.
 Now let's implement a real client.

+Besides virtual client methods, this class has one additional member:
+a pointer to the service object.
+When constructed, this pointer is
+initialized by make_service() function from above.

 ```
 class client : public client_interface {
+private:
+    //
+    // Link to the service.
+    //
+    std::unique_ptr<service_interface> service;

 public:
     //
+    // Local call.
+    //
+    void do_the_job() { std::cout << "do the job\n"; service->call_service(); }

+    //
-    // Calls from the service to the client.
+    // Call from the service to the client.
     //
     void call_client() override { std::cout << "client called\n"; }